malc-u/SomeoneKnowsSomething/README.md

 1. Head-word with "Add podcast" - reusing styling of police tape.
 2. Form that allows to add podcast to the database and display on the website.
 It consists of 8 fields to be filled in and submit button.
 These 8 fields are:

 - "Title" - displaying information "Plodcast title"
 - "Podcast Image Link" - displaying information "Link to podcast cover image
 - "Origin" - displaying 3 radio button to chose from - Australia, UK and USA
 - "Release Year" - displaying information "YYYY"
 - "Description" - displayng information "Plot description"
 - "Favourite" - allowing user to check or leave unchecked this box
 - "Number of Episodes" - displaying information "e.g. 8"
 - "Link To Podcast Website" - displaying information "Link to podcast's official page"

 If somehow user that is not logged in lands on this page they will be redirected to login page.

+### Edit/Update podcast page

+1. Head-word with "Edit podcast" - reusing styling of police tape.
+2. Form that allows to edit podcast and update the database.
+It consists of 8 pre-populated fields ready to be amended and a submit button.
+These 8 fields are:

+- "Title"
+- "Podcast Image Link"
+- "Origin""Release Year"
+- "Description"
+- "Favourite"
+- "Number of Episodes"
+- "Link To Podcast Website"

+If somehow user that is not logged in lands on this page they will be redirected to login page.